waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Ladders (`ladder_up`, `ladder_down`):** Function as instant 1x1 warps between floors.
 - **Hole:** A tile that functions as a warp, dropping the player to a lower floor.
 - **Spinner (`spinner_`...):** Forces movement in the specified direction.
-- **Boulder Pushing Mechanic (RE-CORRECTED):** After activating Strength, stand adjacent to a boulder and face it.
+- **Boulder Pushing Mechanic (FINAL CORRECTION):** After activating Strength, stand adjacent to a boulder and face it.
 Pressing the directional button towards the boulder pushes it one tile.
-The player character then **moves into the boulder's previous position**.
+The player character **remains in their original position** and does NOT move into the boulder's previous space.
 - **Elevation Traversal (Correction):** Movement between 'elevated_ground' and 'ground' is ONLY possible via 'steps' tiles.
 It is not possible to 'step down' from a ledge-like edge of an elevated area.

 ## B. General Rules & Heuristics